AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 The Java use-class can be installed in two ways:

 * **Local** - In a local install, the Java source file is placed alongside the HTL file, in the same repository folder.
 The source is automatically compiled on demand.
 No separate compilation or packaging step is required.
-* **Bundel** - In a bundle install, the Java class must be compiled and deployed within an OSGi bundle using the standard AEM bundle deployment mechanism (see the section [Bundled Java Class](#bundled-java-class)).
+* **Bundle** - In a bundle install, the Java class must be compiled and deployed within an OSGi bundle using the standard AEM bundle deployment mechanism (see the section [Bundled Java Class](#bundled-java-class)).

 To know which method to use when, keep these two points in mind: